Certificates: Create and Manage SSL Certificates

 If you intend to obtain a signed certificate from a certificate authority, click Create Certificate Request.
 Otherwise, click Create Self-Signed Certificate.

 To upload certificates and/or private keys, click Import.
 For example, after your certificate authority has signed your certificate, they will send it and the intermediate certificates file back to you.
-Import both the certificate and the intermediate certificate chain to make that certificate available to secure your Bomgar site hostnames.
+Import both the certificate and the intermediate certificate chain to make that certificate available to secure your Bomgar site hostname.

 IMPORTANT: You MUST assign one or more IP addresses to a certificate before that certificate can secure any hostnames.
 Click a certificate name to assign IP addresses.